Critical Race Theory for HCI

-We seeks to understand how formerly incarcerated individuals or returning citizens search for jobs, what level of digital literacy skills they have in general and with respect to job search, and what digital literacy pedagogy is useful for returning citizens.
+We seek to understand how formerly incarcerated individuals or returning citizens search for jobs, what level of digital literacy skills they have in general and with respect to job search, and what digital literacy pedagogy is useful for returning citizens.
 Writing a resume, searching for new knowledge or skills using the internet, researching a company, and addressing your online brand are digital literacy skills that are important when acquiring a job.
 Overall, while researchers have been able to describe the challenges of the re-entry process, none have sought to understand the connection between returning citizens digital literacy skills and their job search.
 We will provide digital literacy training to several returning citizens using action research based on our findings in our previous research project that interviewed returning citizens surrounding their use of technology and their job search.
-Specifically, we hope to understand the following research questions:

 Online Conversations in Changing Neighborhoods